rfmoz/keepconf/latest/pre-commit.d/readme.txt

-Directory for store scripts that will be executing before commiting files.
+Directory for store the scripts that will be executing before commiting files.
+Scripts must be with executable flag.